People

 Guido Caniglia is the PI of WEIRD research project.

-Guido is a philosopher working in the field of transdisciplinary and transformative sustainability science.
-His work is transdisciplinary as it engages with actors and perspectives outside of academia (such as practitioners, activists, and policy makers) to understand and address complex sustainability challenges of our time.
-It also aims to be transformative as it attempts to support research processes that foster change, inside and outside of academia.
-In the last years Guido has worked on the development of new theories, conceptual models, and practical methodologies that support capacity building, decision-making, and action for sustainability.
+Guido Caniglia works in the field of sustainability science.
+His research is interdisciplinary (as it mobilizes multiple disciplines), transdisciplinary (as it engages with actors and perspectives outside of academia), and transformative (as it attempts to support research processes that foster change, in academia and in society).
+In collaboration with numerous colleagues, over the years Guido has developed new theories, conceptual models, and practical methodologies to combine environmental sustainability and social justice through research.

 Ely/iott is a postdoctoral researcher in WEIRD, as part of the queer-environmental track of the project.